-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon 650D and the Canon 7D?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.